-(1) Self: to know the importance of one's role and to achieve the set goals.
+(1) Responsibility to Oneself: knowing the importance of one's role and to achieve the set goals.

-(2) Organization: to be responsible to one's role in the organization and work together with others to grow together without creating problems and obstacles to the organization.
+(2) Responsibility to Organization: knowing one's responsibility to the organization and help and work together with others to grow together without creating problems and obstacles to the organization.

-(3) Society: to be responsible for society and environment and to operate business with ethics and good management for business growth with quality, stability and sustainability in long term.
+(3) Society: knowing one's responsibility to the community, society and environment and to operate business with ethics and good management for business growth with quality, stability and sustainability in long term.

-Trainings and activities are continuously provided for executives and employees by the Company in order to encourage learning, raise awareness of corporate culture among employees and for employees to develop expertise in working efficiently and effectively which in the long run drives the Company's sustainable growth.
+Development courses, training and activities are continuously provided for executives and employees by the Company in order to encourage learning, raise awareness of corporate culture among employees and for employees to develop expertise in working efficiently and effectively and achieve highest goal, by which in the long run will drive the Company's sustainable growth and development with quality in long term.